kbariotis/presentador/README.md

 `> yarn dev`

-The local dev server will run against the [fixtures](./fixtures) folder which contains a few example slides.
+The local dev server will run against the [fixtures](./website) folder which contains Presentadors' website.
+You can also the [fixtures](./fixtures) folder for more examples and testing.

+To run the playground:

+`> yarn playground`

 ### Compilation